Oshor Williams

 Oshor Joseph Williams (born 21 April 1958) is an English former footballer in the English Football League who now works for the PFA as a union learning representative.
-During his playing days he played both in midfielder and in attack.
-During his career he took part in two successful Fourth Division promotion campaigns.
+During his playing days, he played both in midfielder and in attack.
+During his career, he took part in two successful Fourth Division promotion campaigns.

 He started his career as a youth team player at Middlesbrough, before joining Manchester United in 1976.
-Failing to make the first team, he joined non-league Billingham Synthonia and then Gateshead, before returning to the professional game with Southampton in 1978.
-A year later he signed for Stockport County, where his career really took off.
+Failing to make the first team, he joined non-League Billingham Synthonia and then Gateshead before returning to the professional game with Southampton in 1978.
+A year later, he signed for Stockport County, where his career took off.
 Five years he spent with Stockport, making close to 200 league appearances.
 He then spent two years at Port Vale and then Preston North End.
-In 1989, he left the professional game permanently, joining non-league Lancaster City.
+In 1989, he left the professional game permanently, joining non-League Lancaster City.
 He signed with Winsford United in 1993 and then Hyde United a year later.
 He retired as a player in 1995.

 Career

 Early career

 Born and raised in Stockton-on-Tees, County Durham, Williams joined his local league club Middlesbrough as a schoolboy in 1972, signing apprentice forms with the club once he had turned 15.
 However, when "Boro" decided not to offer Williams a professional contract in August 1976, he was immediately offered a second chance by Manchester United.
 Williams spent 12 months at Old Trafford before they in turn decided to release him.

-Upon his release from United, Williams returned to the North East and had spells with both Billingham Synthonia and Gateshead before he was spotted by a scout from Southampton, who offered him a trial with the club in March 1978.
+Upon his release from United, Williams returned to the North East.
+He had spells with both Billingham Synthonia and Gateshead before he was spotted by a scout from Southampton, who offered him a trial with the club in March 1978.

 Southampton

 After impressing manager Lawrie McMenemy, Williams signed professional forms with the Dell club after they secured his services for a £4,000 fee.
 After just a handful of reserve team outings, he was loaned out to basement club Exeter City for the start of the 1978–79 season.
 In his month at St James Park, Williams made two appearances, scoring once, before returning to the Saints.
 He made his debut on 3 March 1979, taking Terry Curran's place at outside left at home to Arsenal against England international full-back Kenny Sansom.
-Despite showing plenty of natural ball control, his final touch was lacking, and he made only three further starts, plus two substitute appearances, before he was given a free transfer to Stockport County in September 1979.
+Despite showing plenty of natural ball control, his final touch was lacking.
+He made only three further starts, plus two substitute appearances before he was given a free transfer to Stockport County in September 1979.